 Sitting opposite each other chatting on the Ferry, an older gentleman sitting next to Peter turned to him, and assuming we were a couple said " You lucky man, where did you find her?"
 I was just about to correct his assumptions, when without hesitation and with straight face Peter replied " Exchange and Mart, I found her in Exchange and Mart, I traded two Camels for her but to be perfectly honest I think I've been short changed"

 The look of horror on the poor mans face, he slowly shuffled to the end of the seat, got up and left, it was only then Peter burst into laughter as did I.

 Not one to catch up with modern technology he never got around to making his music available for digital download, and my one wish is for that to happen as a lasting memory so that it can continue to be discovered, it's deserving of it.

-He introduced me to good brandy & Jim Croce & I introduced him to the sounds of Tracy Chapman, good Rap/Hiphop & silly names, his being Og as in ol' git, and he is certainly one ol' git I'm going to miss.
+He introduced me to good brandy & Jim Croce & I introduced him to the sounds of Tracy Chapman, good Rap/Hiphop & silly names, I'd nicknamed him OG as in Ol' Git, and he is certainly one Ol' Git I'm going to miss.
 Without a doubt, Music was indeed his first and last love, and I hope you enjoy some of his songs uploaded here?

 Back Before Elvis X